LineBreaker30113/Libraries_by_LineBreaker30113/README.md

 1:> I hate encapsulation becouse for me there is no terrorists that plan to attack to object's members.

- :>also encapsulation may and will couse to reduce programs optimization.
+::>also encapsulation may and will couse to reduce programs optimization.

 2:> I like developing simple template utility libraries becouse c++ needs a bit more than what it has.